benitotrm/database_from_Bitcoin_Core/README.md

 ## Automation workflow

 You can run these files manually or setup an automated workflow using cron that can run automatically or manually.

-Cron setup:
+For the cron job to work seamlessly I prefer to use SSH.
+I set the agent to start on each machine reboot so it's properly configured to update the agent, environment and key paths by adding this configuration on ~/.bashrc.

+Cron can be setup as follows:

 ```bash
 crontab -e
 ```